Our Scrappage, Recycling and Car Blog

 For some years, the part-worn tyre has been a popular alternative to the (now largely extinct) remoulded tyre, which involved recladding a worn-out tyre with new rubber.
 In contrast, a part-worn tyre is simply a tyre which has previously been used on another vehicle.
 These are often taken from a vehicle before it is scrapped, if the tyres are deemed roadworthy and valuable enough to be salvaged.

-The usual reason a person might consider buying part-worn tyres is, simply, price.
-Completely replacing your vehicle’s tyres with brand new ones can be twice as costly by comparison.
-It’s therefore entirely understandable that the average cash-strapped motorist could be attracted to the cheaper alternative.
+Price is the only reason someone might consider buying part-worn tyres.
+Completely replacing your vehicle’s tyres with brand new ones can be two or three times as expensive.
+It’s therefore entirely understandable that the average budget-conscious motorist could be attracted to the cheaper alternative.

 Are used tyres safe?

-The sale of part-worn tyres is strictly regulated in the United Kingdom.
-However, the sad reality is that the law is not enforced satisfactorily, and there is no independent industry body to ensure uniform standards.
-This makes it all too easy for rogue traders and unscrupulous dealers to pass poor-quality products onto their bargain-hunting customers.
-Quality control standards between different shops and vendors can therefore vary significantly.
-Some will inevitably take more care than others.
+The safety criteria of part-worn tyres is laid out in the UK by the Motor Vehicle Tyres (Safety) Regulations 1994.
+It is an offence to sell tyres that do not meet these standards.
+However, the reality is that the law is not enforced satisfactorily, and there is no independent industry body to ensure uniform standards.
+This makes it all too easy for rogue traders and unscrupulous dealers to allow poor-quality products onto the market.

-If you know what to look for, however, there’s no reason you can’t buy a set of used tyres which will see you through a healthy amount of mileage.
+If drivers know what to look for, however, there’s no reason why you can’t buy a set of part-worn tyres which will see you through a healthy amount of mileage.

 ASM Auto Recycling puts tyre quality first